 Ban-Ki Moon, Former UN Secretary General, Address to G20 Summit 2013

-The Blue Economy research area strives to channel our diverse expertise in fundamental and applied marine science to support current and future commercial users of the marine environment to gain wealth from the oceans without degrading the very system we all depend on.
+The Blue Economy research area strives to channel our diverse expertise in fundamental and applied marine science to support current and future commercial users of the marine environment to benefit from the oceans without degrading the very system we all depend on.

 The concept of the Blue Economy arose from the United Nations Conference on Sustainable Development in 2012, where it was recognised that our seas can play a crucial role in social and economic development, whilst ocean-derived benefits are conserved for future generations.